-Policies DH, FNCD, GKA
+Policies DH.
+FNCD.
+GKA

-State law prohibits smoking or using tobacco products (including electronic cigarettes and other smokeless products) on all District-owned property and at all school related or school-sanctioned activities on or off campus.
+State law prohibits smoking or using tobacco products (including smokeless products, electronic cigarettes, and any other electronic vaporizing device) on all District-owned property and at all school related or school-sanctioned activities on or off campus.
 This includes all buildings, playground areas, parking facilities and facilities used for athletics and other activities.
 Drivers of District-owned vehicles are prohibited from smoking or using tobacco products while inside the vehicle.